How much does a website actually cost?

 There is no reason to build everything from scratch if you can take it off the shelf and build on it from a good foundation.
 Of course, if the customer is comfortable with what is being built isn’t necessarily wholly tailored to them.

 A visual example of how quality costs time

 Can a digital project be organic?

 Yes!
 In a digital project, there are different phases to go through with the customer.
-It is rare that customers can afford to buy the most optimal solution at once, and moreover it is not necessarily the best way to do it.
+Customers can rarely afford to buy the most optimal solution at once.
+Moreover, it is not necessarily the best way to do it.